Different Types of Business Structures in India

 • Holding Company

 A holding company is a business that controls the majority of the voting shares of another business (subsidiary company).
 The holding company is the parent company that owns the subsidiary company’s management, assets, and policies.
-However, it doesn’t participate in the day-to-day operations of the subsidiary.
+However, it doesn’t participate in the subsidiary’s day-to-day operations.

 A subsidiary firm is wholly or partially owned by another company (holding company).
 The parent company controls more than 50% of the voting power on the subsidiary firm’s board of directors.
 The subsidiary is referred to as a Wholly Owned Subsidiary (WOS) of the holding company when a single holding company has 100% of the voting power.